| "BLOOD DIAMOND" CONFERENCES POINT WAY TO AFRICAN-OWNED

 bloody wars in Angola, Sierra Leone and The Democratic Republic

+of Congo.
 It's the behavior of non indigenous interests coupled with nefarious

 African interests that has financed these bloody wars, kept people